kerber/NeoPixelMeter/README.md

 An Arduino library meant to power chained NeoPixels as meter gauges

 It was designed and tested with Adafruit's NeoPixel Ring - 16, though it should work with larger NeoPixel rings, sticks, and strips.
+Make sure you have [Adafruit's NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel) installed.

 I 3D printed a housing with translucent PLA to fit around the base of the taps on my keg fridge. https://tinkercad.com/things/5KOgV5w68OU

 It's still a little rough, so please feel free to branch and contribute back!

-For full documentation, check out [NeoPixelMeter.h](NeoPixelMeter.h)
+For a full description of features, check out [NeoPixelMeter.h](NeoPixelMeter.h)

 A peek at some of the available commands: